AlessandroDelSole/XamPluginSQLiteConnection/README.md

 Available on Nuget: https://www.nuget.org/packages/Plugin.SQLiteConnection/1.0.0

-Install the package to the whole solution
+Install the package to the whole solution.
+This package already includes the SQLite-net-pcl package so you do not need one.

 ## USAGE